 The 9.5-kilometre shared recreational-use Millennium Trail in Orillia is part of the Trans Canada Trail and remains maintained all winter long.
 Providing many great views of frozen Lake Couchiching, the trail is popular with walkers and fat-bikers and travels through some of the city’s most scenic waterfront parks including J.B.
 Tudhope Memorial and Couchiching Beach.
 A map of the trail can be found on the City of Orillia’s website here.
 If you’re an early riser, bring your phone or camera, Lake Couchiching sunrises are always a special sight.

-Looking for mays to get outside this winter?
+Looking for ways to get outside this winter?
 Check out our list of the Top Winter Activities in Orillia & Lake Country.

 Stay up-to-date, connect with us!